 Opt for garden furniture made from certified-sustainable wood.
 Alternatively, reclaimed wood ensures maximum resource efficiency as it’s derived from old furniture or factory scraps — basically utilizing wood already in existence; so new trees aren’t cut down.
 Moreover, you can even get creative and repurpose old items to create new furniture or features in your garden.
 An old tree stump, for example, can be used as a decorative seat.

 Finally, give your garden furniture that beautiful, natural weathered look and avoid painting it every year with toxic chemicals.
 Simply apply varnish every few years to protect the wood.
 While there are many more things you can do to make your garden eco-friendly, starting small with the above ideas is a great place to begin.
 From there, you can gradually keep making changes to turn your garden into as much of an eco-friendly haven as you’d like!
+If you're feeling inspired to see what's possible in your garden, DIY Garden shares a list of the top 77 DIY ideas for your garden - this article is FULL of creative projects and tips you won't want to miss.

 Comments will be approved before showing up.